 \setalgorithmicfont{ }

-From Fig.~\ref{OverviewFig} (right block), the input data of the RANSAC method is the orthogonal complement subspaces obtained by Algorithm \ref{Alg 1}.
-Using the RANSAC-based selective search instead of searching in all possible $f$-combinations of $\mathbb{C}$, overcomes the high computational cost of Algorithm~\ref{Alg 2} and accelerates the mixing vector identification.
-The normal vectors of the inlier data in each iteration are compared with the normal vectors identified in the previous iterations, and if a new vector is found, a new cluster and vector is generated.
-We make use of a generative clustering method proposed in~\cite{eqlimi2015multiple}.
-This method uses the absolute cosine distance (ACD) to measure the distance between the vectors as follows:
+In Fig.~\ref{OverviewFig} (right block), the RANSAC method takes the orthogonal complement subspaces obtained from Algorithm \ref{Alg 1} as input.
+By utilizing the RANSAC-based selective search instead of exploring all possible $f$-combinations of $\mathbb{C}$, the computational cost of Algorithm~\ref{Alg 2} is effectively mitigated, leading to faster identification of the mixing vectors.
+In each iteration, the normal vectors of the inlier data are compared with those identified in previous iterations.
+If a new vector is discovered, a new cluster and vector are generated.
+We employ a generative clustering method proposed in~\cite{eqlimi2015multiple}, which utilizes the absolute cosine distance (ACD) to measure the distance between vectors.

-where $\textbf{a}_j$ is the $j^{th}$ mixing vector, $\textbf{p}^A_i$ is the $i^{th}$ normal vector of inlier subspace (step $6$ in Algorithm~\ref{Alg 3}).
-The three-stage process, i.e., RANSAC, normal vector finding and generative clustering, continues until all $n$ mixing vectors are identified.
+where $\textbf{a}_j$ represents the $j^{th}$ mixing vector and $\textbf{p}^A_i$ denotes the $i^{th}$ normal vector of the inlier subspace (step $6$ in Algorithm~\ref{Alg 3}).
+The three-stage process, consisting of RANSAC, normal vector finding, and generative clustering, is repeated until all $n$ mixing vectors are successfully identified.